 The Alternate serves as a valuable assistant to the Delegate, often traveling with the Delegate, or giving reports for the Delegate.
 The Alternate Delegate serves in the absence or incapacitation of the Delegate and is expected to be prepared to assume these duties.
 In addition, she/he is expected to attend all area service meetings and assemblies and the NH State Convention, and (subject to funding) the service meetings of the Northeast Region - e.g., Northeast Regional A.A.
 Service Assembly (NERAASA), Northeast Regional Delegates Conference (NERD) and Northeast Regional Forum (NERF).
 The Alternate Delegate serves as chair of the Handbook Committee, is responsible for the Area Inventory Assembly and sits on the Area Function Committee.
+The Alternate Delegate's other duties and qualifications are outlined in the A.A.
+Service Manual.
 The Alternate Delegate may also assume other duties and responsibilities at the request of the Area Committee or Assembly.